kevas007/Project-Scripting/ReadMe.md

 - For Reactjs you will write 'react'
 - For  Vue 3 you will write 'vue'
-- For  ReactNative you will write 'react-native'
+- For  ReactNative you will write 'reactNative'